 Wellmark and Blue Cross and/or Blue Shield Plans have contracting relationships with Participating Providers.
 Pharmacies that contract with our pharmacy benefits manager are considered Participating Providers.
-To determine if a pharmacy contracts with our pharmacy benefits manager, the pharmacist should call the Pharmacist Helpline number on the back of your ID card.
+To determine if a pharmacy contracts with our pharmacy benefits manager, ask the pharmacist, consult the directory of participating pharmacies on our website at Wellmark.com, or call the Customer Service number on your ID card.
 When you receive services from Participating Providers:

 - The Participating payment obligation amounts may be waived or may be less than the Out-of-Network amounts for certain covered services.
-See Waived Payment Obligations, page 9. - These providers agree to accept Wellmark's payment arrangements, or payment arrangements or negotiated prices of the Blue Cross and Blue Shield

-Plan with which the provider contracts.
+See Waived Payment Obligations, page 10. - These providers agree to accept Wellmark's payment arrangements, or payment arrangements or negotiated prices of the Blue Cross and Blue Shield Plan with which the provider contracts.
 These payment arrangements may result in savings.

-The health plan payment is sent directly to the provider.
+• The health plan payment is sent directly to the provider.